-With 18,000 part- and full-time undergraduate and graduate students, Memorial is the largest university in Atlantic Canada.
-From its main campus in St. John’s, the university has learning and teaching facilities across Newfoundland and Labrador and offers some 450 distance education courses.
+With 19,500 part- and full-time undergraduate and graduate students from 118 countries, Memorial is the largest university in Atlantic Canada.
+From its main campus in St. John’s, the university has learning and teaching facilities across Newfoundland and Labrador.
 Founded as a college in 1925 as a memorial to those Newfoundlanders who lost their lives in World War 1, it was made a university in 1949.

-“Our donation to this campaign is part of a broad program of community involvement which has been part of our corporate culture at Power Corporation for many, many years,” added Edward Johnson, Vice-President, Power Corporation International, speaking at Memorial University at the ceremony announcing Power’s donation.
-“We believe that education is the key to opportunity, and generous, broad-based corporate and public support for the funding of education is the key to equality of opportunity.”
+At Power Corporation, we believe that education is the key to opportunity, and generous, broad-based corporate and public support for the funding of education is the key to equality of opportunity.

 research centres at Memorial